Costa-Alexandre/ambient-FE/README.md

 ## Setting up the development environment

-Follow the instructions for [Installing dependencies](https://reactnative.dev/docs/environment-setup) to the development environment for React Native.
+Follow the instructions for [installing dependencies](https://reactnative.dev/docs/environment-setup) to the development environment for React Native.

 Make sure to select: